 Want to be the first to get Earth Fest updates?
 Head to your favorite social media platform and follow us: @nelsoninstitute or @sustainuw.
 Not on social?
 Check your inbox for periodic updates.

 Want to be part of Earth Fest?
-Submit your event
+Submit your event by April 14.

 Monday, April 21, 2025